Veridian opens scholarship applications for 2021-2022 academic year

 The credit union will award three $2,000 scholarships to students pursuing higher education as an incoming freshman, undergraduate or graduate student at an accredited undergraduate or vocational program.
 A fourth scholarship for the same amount will be awarded to a student pursuing a career in the arts.
 Details are available at www.veridiancu.org/scholarships.

-Veridian Credit Union, founded in 1934 in Waterloo, is a not-for-profit financial cooperative owned by its members.
+Veridian Credit Union, founded in 1934 in Waterloo, Iowa, is a not-for-profit financial cooperative owned by its members.
 The credit union offers a full range of business and consumer financial services with more than 900 employees and 29 branches across Iowa and eastern Nebraska.
-For more information, visit veridiancu.org or call (800) 235-3228.
+For more information, visit veridiancu.org or call 800-235-3228.